Access to the Memorial is free without reservation.

 The museum, permanent exhibition and temporary exhibitions are free.

-Free guided tour of the Memorial and the permanent exhibition every Sunday at 3 p.m. (around 90 minutes).
+Free guided tour of the Memorial and the permanent exhibition every Sunday at 3 p.m. (about 90 minutes).
 The tour is in English every second Sunday of the month.
 No prior booking required.

 Non-school groups